-I love how Earth Day underscores how doing the right thing environmentally calls for a genuine mindset instead of just a day’s celebration.
+I love how Earth Day underscores that doing the right thing environmentally calls for a genuine mindset instead of just a day’s celebration.
 It requires a fundamental love for the only home we have.
 Earth Day has been inspiring us toward that for 48 years, and though at times it seems we’ve made too little progress, looking back to 1970, it’s clear we’ve come a long way.

 Anastacia models a Natural Tuxedo Top made of earth friendly hemp/Tencel.